ferrumc-rs/ferrumc/README.md

 4. Write or update tests as necessary
 5. Submit a pull request

-Join our [Discord server](https://discord.gg/qT5J8EMjwk) to get help or discuss the project!
+*Please* join our [Discord server](https://discord.gg/qT5J8EMjwk) to get help or discuss the project!

 ## ❔ FAQ